Tynemouth Lodge Hotel, Tynemouth

 15th September 2025

 Today my wife and I decided to have a look around Tynemouth and catch the ferry across the river from North to South Shields.
-It’s easy enough getting there if you use the metro.
-An all-day ticket costs £6.70 and includes the ferry and buses.
+It’s easy enough getting there and back on the metro.
+An all-day ticket costs £6.70, including the ferry.

 Tynemouth station is old and full of Victorian iron work.
-There’s a market there every Saturday and Sunday, it looks interesting, well worth a visit.
+There’s a market there every Saturday and Sunday, which looks interesting, well worth a visit.

 We had a good walk along the seafront until it started to rain.
-I’ll be publishing some of the photos I took soon.
+Some of the photos I took on the walk are here.

-The pub is excellent and opens at noon every day.
-We arrived around 12:30 and it was empty.
-By the time we left, a few hours later, two more people had arrived.
-It’s been owned by the same person for over 40 years; it’s been in the Good Beer Guide for over 40 years.
+This pub is excellent and opens at noon every day.
+We arrived around one and it was empty.
+By the time we left, an hour or so later, two more people had arrived.
+It’s been owned by the same person for over 40 years.
+It’s also been in the good beer guide for over 40 years.

 We spent a couple of hours there, talking to the barman and between ourselves.
-They had five real ales, one of them was Draught Bass.
+They had five real ales, one of them was Draught Bass and another was Black Sheep Bitter, beers I do not like (and only drink in desperation).
 My pint cost £4.30 (a relief after yesterday’s drinks in Newcastle city centre).

 This is an excellent pub; a must be visited one.
 It’s been a public house and residential hotel (though not now) since 1799.
 A blue plaque outside says there used to be a house of correction next door, meals for the inmates were cooked in the hotel, and carried to the inmates through an underground tunnel.

-Next, we caught the ferry over to South Shields (there’s not much of interest in North Shields).
+Next, we caught the ferry over to South Shields (there’s not much of interest in North Shields or South Shields as we found out later).
+There’s a bus from near the pub to the ferry (also included with the all-day ticket).
 I’ll be publishing some of the photos I took soon, though here’s one of the ferry coming over from South Shields to pick us up.
-My next journal post covers what happened after we arrived.

 First Published: 15th September 2025